harshsit/Color-Flipper/README.md

 # Color-Flipper

-A simple interesting project
-Flipping the background color by using random and Math functions
+A simple interesting project.
+You can flip the background color)Simple or Hex) by using random and Math functions.